 I upgraded to Sierra and I am glad that I did.
 The OS feels much faster and lighter than El Capitan and the new optimized storage features are certainly a welcome addition.
 Logic Pro X appears to be working much better than it was on El Capitan and best of all, I am no longer having audio drop outs / distortion when using applications such as iTunes.

-After coping over all my useful content (such as music, photos, videos etc.) from a backup, my first step after installing a new OS was to create a backup.
+After copying over all my useful content (such as music, photos, videos etc.) from a backup, my first step after installing a new OS was to create a backup.
 For this, I used Time Machine.
 The backup when through just fine with the exception of “iCloud Drive” which took a while to download content during the backup process.
 Once all iCloud content was downloaded, the backup process was complete.

 I opened up Logic Pro X and tested it without any 3rd party plugins installed.
 The DAW was as fast as its ever been since the OS X Mountain Lion; certainly a plus in my book.
 The next step was to install 3rd party plugins.
 Many companies in this area have warned users not upgrade to Sierra yet.
 Of course that did not stop me as I tend to keep 3rd party plugins at minimum.
 I opened up Waves Central and installed a local backup of my plugins after which I authorized.
 At first it did not authorize but this may have been due to the unstable internet connection at the time.
 After trying again it worked.